 PSC seeking input from ice storm

 by SHELDON COMPTON STAFF WRITER

-- The state's Public FRANKFORT - The state's Public Service Commission is seeking input on utility performance during the January ice storms that coated the commonwealth, asking affected customers for information about their experiences during the disaster.
+FRANKFORT - The state's Public Service Commission is seeking input on utility performance during the January ice storms that coated the commonwealth, asking affected customers for information about their experiences during the disaster.

 The move is part of a review on the commission's part and will be done through an online survey available to the Kentucky Public Service Commission's website, http://psc.ky.gov/survey.

-"We already have collected an enormous amount of

-(See SURVEY, page eight)

-Submissions sought for pictorial history

-by SHELDON COMPTON STAFF WRITER

-WHEELWRIGHT - Talking to her, hearing her enthusiasm for the city of Wheelwright and its residents, you might think Lisa Perry was a lifelong resident herself with generational ties to the city.
+"We already have collected an enormous amount of (See SURVEY, page eight) Submissions sought for pictorial history photo by Jarrid Deaton Katie LeMaster sang the national anthem at the start of the 2009 Relay For Life held at Archer Park in Prestonsburg on Friday.
+For full coverage of the event, see Lifestyles, page B1. by SHELDON COMPTON STAFF WRITER WHEELWRIGHT - Talking to her, hearing her enthusiasm for the city of Wheelwright and its residents, you might think Lisa Perry was a lifelong resident herself with generational ties to the city.
 But Perry is a native of West Virginia and a doctoral candidate at Arkansas State University.
 Her ties and love for the city are relatively new, and also a source of her studies.

-a source of her studies.

-(See SUBMISSIONS, page eight)

-Tree planted to raise awareness of elder abuse

-by JARRID DEATON FEATURES WRITER

-PRESTONSBURG - A sapling was planted Tuesday near the Floyd County Library, as part of World Elder Abuse Awareness Day, the small tree now able to grow with the right combination of nature and nurture, much like the care given to a child by parents and grandparents.
+(See SUBMISSIONS, page eight) Tree planted to raise awareness of elder abuse by JARRID DEATON FEATURES WRITER PRESTONSBURG - A sapling was planted Tuesday near the Floyd County Library, as part of World Elder Abuse Awareness Day, the small tree now able to grow with the right combination of nature and nurture, much like the care given to a child by parents and grandparents.
 The tree was planted in memory of victims of elder abuse, with staff from the library and the Big Sandy Council on Elder Maltreatment joining together in the effort.
 "We hope this event will shed light on the growing issue of elder abuse," said Leslie Caudill, vice chair of the Big Sandy Council on Elder Maltreatment.
-Both the young estimated 700,000 to 3,5 million older Americans are abused each year.
-In Kentucky, \$4,701 cases of adult abuse were reported last year, and this is only the tip of the iccherg since only one in five cases of abuse is the reported to atthorties.
-Elder abuse reported to atthorties.
-Elder abuse reported to atthorties.
-Elder abuse reported to atthore of public avareness and earlied of the reported to a survey and according to Caudill, some of the things that can be done to deal with elder abuse include calling or visiting an elderly loved one and asking how they are doing, providing a respite break for a caregiver, asking a doctor to ask all senior patients about possible family violence in their tives and volunteering to be a friendly visitor to a nursing home resident or a homebound senior.
+"Both the young and the old should be aware that an estimated 700,000 to 3.5 million older Americans are abused each year.
+In Kentucky, 54,701 cases of adult abuse were reported last year, and this is only the tip of the iceberg since only one in five cases of abuse is ever reported to authorities.
+Elder abuse is preventable through public awareness and education."
+According to Caudill, some of the things that can be done to deal with elder abuse include calling or visiting an elderly loved one and asking how they are doing, providing a respite break for a caregiver, asking a doctor to ask all senior patients about possible family violence in their lives and volunteering to be a friendly visitor to a nursing home resident or a homebound senior.
 The Big Sandy Council on Elder Maltreatment was formed in 2002 as part of a state-wide program under the direction of the Kentucky Cabinet for Health and Family Services.

-For more information on the Big Sandy Council on Elder Maltreatment, contact Leslic Caudill at (606) 889-1729, ext.
+For more information on the Big Sandy Council on Elder Maltreatment, contact Leslie Caudill at (606) 889-1729, ext.
 144.